 The assignments for the course constitute your final grade, roughly as follows:

-- Brand Style Guide: 30%
+- Brand Style Guide: 60%

-- Document Redesign: 20%
+- Discussions: 20%

 - You are allowed two absences; after that, your final grade will be lowered by one grade for each absence (e.g., if you are absent 3 times, an A becomes an A-; if you are absent 4 times, an A becomes a B+).

 - If you arrive late to class, I count that as half an absence.

 - Remember that even if you are absent you are responsible for any work that is done during class and for any assignments that are given or are due during class.
-Send me an email or come by my office during my office hours to find out what you missed.
+Send me an email or meet me during my office hours to find out what you missed.